 We compare the benefits and prices when you take a smartphone

-They achieve this by splitting your deal into two parts: a loan that covers the cost of your phone (or tablet).
+Your deal is split into two parts: a loan that covers the cost of your device, paid off monthly.
 And a contract covering the cost of your minutes, texts and data (read O2's full explanation here).
 This has a few benefits:

 This probably means the credit check on EE isn't as hard to pass as O2's whose contracts are based on loans (although we have no specific information on either's requirements).

 On selected top-end phones, and more-premium plans EE offer "Annual Upgrades".
-It's basically a scheme where EE will buy you out of your contract but you have to give them back your phone.
+This is basically a scheme where EE will buy you out of your contract but you have to give them back your phone.

 We're not huge fans of this sort of deal, because you're giving back a phone that you've already half paid for.
 When you could go sell it yourself via a second-hand phone store, potentially for more.